VivaPayments/API/Plugins/prestashop/vivawallet/readme.txt

 Installation:
-Install the module through your stores module manager (add new module)
+-Save the vivawallet directory to a zipped package (viva-payment.zip).

--The module will show in your store admin under modules / payments & gateways.
+-Install the module through your stores module manager (add new module) -The module will show in your store admin under modules / payments & gateways.
 -Enable and configure Vivawallet module.
 -At your Vivawallet backoffice create a new payment source: